-MESH and VILE ELECTRODES performed at The Garage in London and the event was certainly one to remember.
-Richard Silverthorn of MESH mentioned in an interview for TEC last year, that he would never choose mediocre bands to support them, as he was more interested in the overall experience for the ticket buyer, rather than being the top dog and shining above all others.
+MESH and VILE ELECTRODES performed at The Garage and the event was certainly one to remember.
+Richard Silverthorn of MESH mentioned that he would never choose mediocre bands to support them, as he was more interested in the overall experience for the ticket buyer, rather than being the top dog and shining above all others.

 That certainly was true for this gig; the headliner being one of the most celebrated alternative electronic acts that the UK has to offer with years of experience and multiple albums to showcase their immense back catalogue; and the main support, an extremely unique duo with superb synth interplay and quirky vocals, fast gaining popularity both in the UK and Europe.
 The Garage was certainly the place to be.